microsoft/pxt-arcade/docs/courses/csintro1/intro/info.md

 ## Student Task #2: Touch the button 15 times

-1. Start with the code saved as "do not touch the buttons" in the prior example
+1. Start with the code saved as "do not touch the button" in the prior example
 2. Modify the initial value of the life to be 15, instead of just 1
 3. Add in the ``||info:change score by||`` block used in the first task, and modify it to add 2 to the score each time a button is pressed
 4. Add in a ``||info:countdown||``, and set it to run out after 2 seconds